-If you do the book safe activity, you may be wondering what to do with the page scraps you have leftover.
+If you do the book safe activity, you may wonder what to do with the page scraps you have leftover.
 You can repurpose the book scraps into flowers by cutting the pages into a variety of petal-shaped sizes.
 Once you have small, medium, and large petals, use hot glue to start forming the flowers by rolling a small petal into a tube, and gluing petals all around it.
 Keep adding petals from small to large until you get the size you want, and then curl the ends of the petals with a pencil to make them look more realistic.

 Take an Online Wilderness Course

 Roots and Shoots, part of the Jane Goodall Institute, has free online courses for kids and families to help people learn more about helping animals and the planet.